docs

 • Required: yes

 Project name.
-Used as the filename stem for .mcaddon output (<name>-<version>.mcaddon) and as the directory name inside the zip (<name>_BP/, <name>_RP/).
-It's also a sensible value to mirror in your manifest.json header.name field, though the compiler does not enforce that.
+Used as the filename stem for .mcaddon output (<name>-<version>.mcaddon) and the directory name inside the zip (<name>_BP/, <name>_RP/).
+A sensible value to mirror in your manifest.json header.name, though the compiler does not enforce that.

 "name": "my-addon"